 He mentioned on several occasions – interviews and event sponsored videos – that he wears headphones at home (because they leak sound) to listen to music full-on blasting and earphones (because of isolating sound) when he is outside home.

 On top of this, Aoi has a large collection of earphones because he loves listening to music and does so at almost every time.

 In 2017, Aoi partnered with Denon for a set of exclusive earphones.

 Aoi has mentioned several times before that he tends to forget his things in the studios in goes do recording at.

 As many of you might not know, when seiyuu are recording, they are not allowed to have any jewelry or accessories on them.
 This is something that might affect the recording, adding unnecessary noises or simply hindering the performance of the voice actor himself.

 As we all know, Aoi sure loves his accessories.
-However, to abide to the rules, he takes those off when he goes recording.
-Problem is… he seldom reminds himself of picking those up and taking them with him.
+However, to abide by the rules, he takes those off when he goes recording.
+The problem is… he seldom reminds himself of picking those up and taking them with him.

 King of the Court